Sharp endpoint estimates for Schr\"odinger groups on Hardy spaces: Application: Schr odinger groups for the Kohn Laplacian

 {\bf Acknowledgements}: P. Chen was supported by NNSF of China 11501583, Guangdong Natural Science Foundation 2016A030313351.
-Duong and Li were supported by the Australian Research Council (ARC) through the research grant DP160100153 and by Macquarie University Research Seeding Grant.
-Yan was supported by the NNSF of China, Grant No. ~11521101 and ~11871480, and Guangdong Special Support Program.
-L. Yan would like to thank A. Sikora for helpful discussioons.
+X. Duong was supported by the Australian Research Council (ARC) through the research grant DP190100970.
+J. Li was supported by the Australian Research Council (ARC) through the research grant DP170101060 and by Macquarie University Research Seeding Grant.
+L. Yan was supported by the NNSF of China, Grant No. 11521101 and 11871480, and by the Australian Research Council (ARC) through the research grant DP190100970.
+We would like to thank T. A. Bui, Z. Fan, E.M.
+Ouhabaz, A. Raich, A. Sikora and L. Song for helpful discussions.

 1cm